Text and photos ©Nancy J. Ondra

 The self-sown seedlings don’t appear until late June or early July, and they’re hard to see, because the leaves are deep green with deep brown markings, so they almost blend into the mulch.
 The plant grows in a gradually expanding, ground-covering circle, rooting along the stems, then tiny, light pink flower balls start appearing at the shoot tips.
 The clump above is one seedling in mid-September, covering a space about 3 feet across.
 Below is a closeup of the blooms.

 Gradually, the flowers start popping up toward the middle of the plant, forming a pink-dotted carpet that looks great until a heavy freeze.
 See, it’s just…well, cute!
-If you want to try this little charmer, JL Hudson has seeds for sale (as Polygonum capitatum ‘Afghan’).
+If you want to try this little charmer, I have seeds for sale (as Polygonum capitatum ‘Afghan’).
 I’d say full sun to partial shade for this one.

 Next, something a little more in-your-face: ‘Dancing Flame’ scarlet sage (usually listed under either Salvia splendens or S. vanhoutii).
 This stunning variegated-leaf form was barely available by mail-order last year; this spring, I snatched up a few at a local greenhouse and saw it a few other places as well.
 The bright variegation – yes, it looks just like a classic mosaic virus pattern, but let’s not think about that – really stands out from a distance.